linushof/BayesIntro/README.md

 *Check regularly for updates!*

-More information can be found in the course [syllabus](https://github.com/linushof/BayesIntro/blob/main/syllabus/syllabus.md).
+More information can be found in the [syllabus](https://github.com/linushof/BayesIntro/blob/main/syllabus/syllabus.md).

 <table style="width:99%;">